qwe2/scala-android-reddit/README.md

 Scala is really not a language we want to use only a text editor for, so we will set up IntelliJ IDEA to work on our project.
 You can go grab the community edition on their website or if you are a student you can get a non-commercial license for the ultimate edition.
 We will also need the Scala and SBT plugins.
 After this we can import (use auto import) our project as an SBT project.
-(I had to still add `android.jar` as a library because IDEA did not pick it up for some reason.)
 File -> Import Project... -> select project root folder-> OK -> Import project from external model -> SBT Project -> Check "Use auto-import" & for Project SDK, select an Android API platform -> Finish.
 Choose to configure the android project when IDEA asks.

+# Running the project

+For compiling I recommend running a separate `sbt` process with `sbt ~compile`.
+This will automatically recompile the Scala source every time the code changes.
+This is somewhat faster than invoking `sbt compile` manually every time because you don't have to restart the JVM every time and `sbt` even keeps `scalac` open so you don't have to spin that up either.

+The best way for actually running your project is obviously to have a physical device and run on that.
+This will be much faster than any emulator, but obviously you can use the emulator that ships with ADT or Genymotion for better performance.
+Just invoke the `android:run` command and see your app show up on the screen of your device.

 <!--
    -http://www.scala-sbt.org/download.html